Pulsar planet: Habitability

 Pulsars emit a very different radiation spectrum than regular stars, with very little optical or infrared radiation but large amounts of ionizing radiation and electron-positron pairs, which are generated by the pulsar's magnetic field as it spins.
 Additionally, remnant heat from before the pulsar's birth, heating of the pulsar's poles from its own radiation and from mass accretion processes drives the emission of thermal radiation and neutrinos.
 The electron-positron pairs and X-rays are absorbed by planetary atmospheres and heat them, driving intense atmospheric escape that can strip them away.
 The presence of a planetary magnetic field could mitigate the impact of the electron-positron pairs.

 Habitability is conventionally defined by the equilibrium temperature of a planet, which is a function of the amount of incoming radiation; a planet is defined "habitable" if liquid water can exist on its surface although even planets with little external energy can harbour underground life.
-Pulsars do not emit large quantities of radiation given their small size; the habitable zone can easily end up lying so close to the star that tidal effects destroy the planets.
-Additionally, it is often unclear how much radiation a given pulsar emits and how much of it can actually reach a hypothetical planet's surface; of the known pulsar planets, only these of PSR B1257+12 are close to the habitable zone and as of 2015, no known pulsar planet is likely to be habitable.
+Pulsars do not emit large quantities of radiation given their small size, though the habitable zone can easily end up lying so close to the star that tidal effects destroy the planets.
+Additionally, it is often unclear how much radiation a given pulsar emits and how much of it can actually reach a hypothetical planet's surface.
+Of the known pulsar planets, only those of PSR B1257+12 are close to the habitable zone and as of 2015, no known pulsar planet is believed to be habitable.
 Additional heat sources may be radioactive isotopes such as potassium-40 formed during the supernova that gave rise to the pulsar and tidal heating for planets with close orbits.
 Radiation from outside sources such as companion stars would also add to the energy budget.